 If the insect-repellent properties of cypress mulch appeal to you, keep in mind only mature trees possess them.
 It is highly unlikely that the cypress mulch you buy is from old trees because the natural cypress forests have been depleted, and if younger trees that have been planted in their place, they do not have those properties.

 So while cypress mulch may be widely available, ask yourself if as an environmentally-minded gardener you still want to use it, especially since there are several good and much more sustainable mulch alternatives.

 Alternatives to Cypress Mulch

 There are plenty of other sustainable alternatives to cypress mulch.
-For a long-lasting much, choose a tree-based mulch such as pine bark, mixed hardwood mulch or eucalyptus mulch.
+For a long-lasting much, choose a tree-based mulch such as pine bark, mixed hardwood mulch, or eucalyptus mulch.
 Just like cypress mulch, it comes from trees in South and Central Florida but eucalyptus is grown specifically for mulch, and the trees grow much quicker than cypresses.
-The best kind of mulch for your for your garden or yard will depend on a variety of factors, including the needs of your green space, your visual preferences, and how much work you want to have to put in to maintaining it.
+The best kind of mulch for your garden or yard will depend on a variety of factors, including the needs of your green space, your visual preferences, and how much work you want to have to put into maintaining it.